Open-Xchange-Frontend/node-imap/README.md

 * **expunge**(< _integer_ >seqno) - Emitted when a message was expunged externally. `seqno` is the sequence number (instead of the unique UID) of the message that was expunged.
 If you are caching sequence numbers, all sequence numbers higher than this value **MUST** be decremented by 1 in order to stay synchronized with the server and to keep correct continuity.

+* **vanished**(< _array_ >uids, < _boolean_ > earlier) - Emitted when qresync is enabled and a message has vanished.
+Returns an array of vanished uids.
+If earlier is false, it means that the message count of the currently opened box will be adjusted automatically.
+If you are caching sequence numbers, all sequence numbers higher than any of these values **MUST** be decremented by the number of vanished messages in order to stay synchronized with the server and to keep correct continuity.

 * **uidvalidity**(< _integer_ >uidvalidity) - Emitted if the UID validity value for the currently open mailbox changes during the current session.

 * **update**(< _integer_ >seqno, < _object_ >info) - Emitted when message metadata (e.g. flags) changes externally.